-These 46 easy lunch meal prep ideas prove that eating healthy can be delicious and is anything but boring!
+These 25 lunch meal prep ideas prove that eating healthy can be delicious and is anything but boring!
 A little prep work on the weekend will set you up to eat healthier, save money, and reduce your stress through the week.

-These 46+ meal prep ideas will have you looking forward to your lunch…no more boring sandwiches!
-Spending 30 minutes-1 hour on the weekend meal prepping these recipes is going to make a huge difference through the week.
+I've sifted through nearly 150 meal prep lunch recipes on the blog to curate this list of the 25 most popular meal prep lunch ideas.
+These recipes will have you looking forward to your lunch...no more boring sandwiches!
+Spending 30 minutes-1 hour on the weekend prepping these recipes is going to make a huge difference through the week.